ashutoshmjain/gita/src/thought.md

 <div style="padding-left:40px;font-size:0.9em;">

 🔎 In the beginning, spoken words  and actions were synchronous[^word].
-There was no secret vault of thoughts.
+There was no vault of thoughts.
 When we learned to "think", we pondered over the past activities - history.
 We saved the states of vocal interactions secretly in memory - accessible only to us.
-Even though we separated thoughts from actions, there was no way to freeze them. `Dwaipayana` manifested the thoughts into written words.
-A narrative is an abstraction over physical actions.
-It is a frozen slice of continuum for reference in the future.
+Even though we separated thoughts from the actions, there was no way to freeze them - make them portable. `Dwaipayana` manifested the thoughts into written words.
+A written narrative was thus an abstraction over physical actions.
+It was a frozen slice of continuum for reference in the future - and was could travel at the speed of the fastest horse!

 No one could, however, fathom that humans, empowered with written word, would change synchronous barter to a new system of exchange - gold.
 One that would allow value exchange across time and space.
 It was hard to imagine at that time that value-exchange always follows the properties of communication protocol !
 To us, in hindsight, it is clear that as our communication changed from analog to digital - our value-exchange protocol must follow the suite.